45 Recipes We Stole from Our Sisters

 Dilly Beef Sandwiches

 My younger sister shared this recipe with me.
-It puts a twist on the traditional barbecue sandwich and has been proven to be a crowd pleaser.
+It puts a twist on the traditional barbecue sandwich and is a proven crowd-pleaser.
 Plus, it's incredibly convenient to make in the slow cooker. —Donna Blankenheim, Madison, Wisconsin

 Neapolitan Cookies